Do I need tuition [Answers to question]

 Do I need tuition?
 Isn’t my school teacher enough?

-The A levels exams is high stakes, but you may not have the luxury of a great teacher or school as I have mentioned.
+The A levels exams is high stakes, but you may not have the luxury of a great teacher or school as I point to in an earlier blogpost.

 Frequently, the teachers are newly promoted from junior schools, new to the program or even fresh graduates.

-As such, they come without any experience in guiding their students towards academic excellence.
+As such, they mostly come without any direct experience in guiding their students towards academic excellence.

 Not only that, because of the numerous responsibilities the teachers in school do not have the time to track individual performance.